-1. Indicator title Number of stakeholder consumer education events or 1.
-Indicator title campaigns 2.
+1. Indicator title Number of stakeholder consumer education events or campaigns 2.
 Short definition Consumer educational events or campaigns are designed to disseminate information to the general public that utilises the Regulated commodities.
 This is an initiative to create a platform for the South African citizens to notify NRCS of non-compliant products that may be on the market.
 3. Source/collection of Attendance registers and proof of attendance by data stakeholders 4.
 Method of Manual count number of stakeholder consumer awareness calculation campaigns.
 Quantitative 5.
-Means of verification Proof of event or registers C Accumutions The Indicator is used to measure the rate at which NRCS is 6.
-Assumptions The indicator is used to measure the rate at which NRCS is disseminating information to the general public 7.
+Means of verification Proof of event or registers 6.
+Assumptions The Indicator is used to measure the rate at which NRCS is disseminating information to the general public 7.
 Disaggregation of N/A Beneficiaries 8.
-Spatial N/A Transformation Ourselative 9.
-Calculation type Cumulative 10.
-Reporting cycle Quarterly Cumulative 11 Desired performances Increase in the Autoropage of NDCC activities to level with 11.
-Desired performance Increase in the Awareness of NRCS activities to level prior to COVID-19 Pandemic 12.
-Indicator Head Communications and Marketing. responsibility responsibility
+Spatial N/A Transformation 9.
+Calculation type Cumulative 10.Reporting cycle Quarterly Cumulative 11.
+Desired performance Increase in the Awareness of NRCS activities to level prior to COVID-19 Pandemic 12.Indicator Head Communications and Marketing. responsibility